Where to Stay in Ometepe (and why this matters!)

 Which area should I stay on Ometepe Island?

-If you have been browsing on Hostelworld or Booking.com you would have noticed that accommodation options are spread out over the entire island.
+If you have been browsing on Hostelworld or Booking.com you would’ve noticed that accommodation options are spread out over the entire island.

 With so many options how do you know which area is best in terms of where to stay in Ometepe?